Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

 Your heart sinks in your chest - _did you scare it away!?_

 Suddenly, and with great fervor, it begins to scan its way across your periphery - line by line leaving a trail of beautiful glyphs and symbols that somehow seem foreign, yet familiar.
-Somehow it all makes _perfect sense,_ but how the hell did you get here in the first place?
+It all makes _perfect sense,_ but how the hell did you get here in the first place?
 Why is this beautiful little light dancing the mysteries of what it calls "time" and "space" across your view?
 What is this _"Earth"_ it keeps speaking of!?